keaganjp/Spotify-Music-Recommender/README.md

 3. **Download the Data**

-    Download the Spotify Million Playlist Dataset (MPD) from [Spotify's website](https://example.com) and place it in the `data/` directory.
+    Download the dataset used in this project with this [link](https://drive.google.com/drive/folders/1AEAnfvA3ZZWDZrXH5mUbptU4y5cn9igO?usp=sharing) and place it in the `data/` directory.
+    The full dataset can be found [here](https://engineering.atspotify.com/2018/05/introducing-the-million-playlist-dataset-and-recsys-challenge-2018/)

 4. **Run the Notebooks**